Dan Han

-Dan Han (한동녕) is a Korean-American neuroscientist and clinical psychologist, who specializes in neuropsychology, neurotrauma, and neurogastronomy.
+Dan Han (한동녕) is an American neuroscientist and clinical psychologist, who specializes in neuropsychology, neurotrauma, and neurogastronomy.
 He is one of the founders of the International Society of Neurogastronomy.
 He is a Fellow of the American Neurological Association, the Royal Society of Medicine, and of the Royal Society for Public Health.
 Han is currently a Professor of neurology, neurosurgery, and physical medicine & rehabilitation at the University of Kentucky College of Medicine.

 Career

 Han trained in clinical psychology and neuropsychology at Loyola University Chicago, Adler University, University of Chicago, and Rush University, and then completed his fellowship at the Charles Matthews Neuropsychology Lab under Bruce Hermann at the University of Wisconsin School of Medicine and Public Health.
 After his training, he has been on faculty at the University of Kentucky College of Medicine, leading its neuropsychology division.
 In 2012, Han and Frédéric Morin conceptualized the inaugural symposium of the International Society of Neurogastronomy (ISN).
 Over the next subsequent years, Han, Morin, Gordon M. Shepherd, Tim McClintock, Bob Perry, Jehangir Mehta, Charles Spence, Kelsey Rahenkamp, Siddharth Kapoor, Ouita Michel, and Bret Smith formed ISN with sponsorship from the National Institute on Deafness and Other Communication Disorders/National Institutes of Health.